flipacholas/Architecture-of-consoles/articles/mega-drive-genesis.Rmd.md

 :::

 The **Yamaha YM2612** is an **FM synthesiser** [@audio-ymwiki] that runs at the 68000 speed and supplies **six FM channels**, where one can play **PCM samples** (with 8-bit resolution and 32 kHz sampling rate).
+Its bus is only connected to the Z80, however.

 Frequency modulation or 'FM' synthesis is one of many professional techniques used for synthesising sound, it significantly rose in popularity during the 80s and made way to completely new sounds (many of which you can find by listening to the pop hits from that era).

 In an *incredibly simplified* nutshell, the FM algorithm takes a single waveform (**carrier**) and alters its frequency using another waveform (**modulator**).
 The result is a new waveform with a different sound.
 The carrier-modulator combination is called **operator** and multiple operators can be chained together to form the final waveform.
 Different combinations achieve different results.
 This chip allows 4 operators per channel.

-Compared to traditional PSG synthesisers, this was a drastic improvement: You were no longer stuck with *pre-defined* waveforms.
+Compared to traditional PSG synthesisers, this was a drastic improvement: You were no longer stuck with pre-defined waveforms.

 #### Texas Instruments SN76489 {.tab}

 ![PSG Channels.<br>Sonic The Hedgehog (1991).](psg_single){.tab-float video="true"}

-The **Texas Instruments SN76489** is a **PSG chip** that can produce three pulse waves and one noise.
+The **Texas Instruments SN76489** is a **Programmable Sound Generator** (PSG) that can produce three pulse waves and one noise.

 This is actually the original Master System's [sound chip](master-system#audio) and it's embedded in the VDP.
 It runs at the speed of the Z80.

+Programming the PSG involves writing to a single 8-bit location (called `PSG port` [@audio-plutiedev_psg]), and both CPUs can do so.
+Behind the scenes, its bus is only connected to the 68000, but the Bus Arbiter will seamlessly handle access whenever the Z80 writes to it.

-Notice the 'Pulse 3' channel remains unused.
+Notice in this example, the 'Pulse 3' channel remains unused.
 This is because the game uses a mode for the noise channel that reserves the third pulse channel for modulation [@audio-sonic], a function featured on the Master System as well.

 #### Mixed {.tab}

 ![All audio channels.<br>Sonic The Hedgehog (1991).](complete){.tab-float video="true"}

-Both chips can output sound at the same time, then an extra component called 'audio mixer' is tasked with receiving both signals and mixing them.
+Both chips can output sound at the same time, then an extra component called **Audio Mixer** is tasked with receiving both signals and combining them.

-Finally, the resulting analogue signal is sent through the audio output.
+Finally, the resulting analogue signal is sent through the audio output line.

 ### The conductor {.tabs-close}

-In theory, the Z80's memory map suggests the Z80 is the **only CPU** capable of commanding those two chips (which may be a relief for the 68000 since the latter is already fed up with other tasks).
-In practice, however, the Z80 can be shut down so the 68000 has access to the YM2612 (but not the SN76489) [@audio-68kym].
-So, for simplicity purposes, in this article, we are going to assume audio tasks are designated to the Z80.

-Moving on, the Z80 is an independent processor by itself, so it needs its own program (stored in the 8 KB of RAM available) to be able to interpret the music data received from the 68000 and effectively manipulate the two sound chips accordingly.
+The Z80 is an independent processor by itself, so it needs its own program (stored in the 8 KB of RAM available) to interpret the music data received from the 68000 and effectively manipulate the two sound chips accordingly.
 This program is called **sequencer** or **driver**.

+Nevertheless, the basis of sound driver is not limited to the Z80 CPU.
+While the Z80's memory map suggests this CPU is the **only one** capable of commanding the two audio chips in unison (which may be a relief for the 68000, since the latter is already fed up with other tasks).
+The Bus Arbiter can still shut down the Z80 to grant the 68000 access to the YM2612 as well [@audio-68kym].
+This is not as efficient but it's still another option for programmers to consider.
+For instance, the first Sonic The Hedgehog implemented its sound driver on the 68000 while later ones offloaded the task to the Z80 [@audio-stealth].

 ### Cracking sampling